 ISTJ Strengths and Weaknesses

-In summary, ISTJs could be called the “grown-ups” of the MBTI system.
+In summary, ISTJs could be called the “grown-ups” of the 16 personalities system.
 Serious, focused on productivity and efficiency, and always trying to maintain high standards, The Archivist personality type looks like they have life figured out.

 Their focus and determination are the main drivers of success, so there is no wonder that many famous business leaders and presidents are ISTJs.
 Names like Jeff Bezos, Henry Ford, John D. Rockefeller, George Washington, or Condoleeza Rice should be enough to show just how impressive the ISTJ personality can be.
 (For more, make sure to read our detailed piece on famous ISTJs).